 Our product and our ongoing development activities are subject to regulation by regulatory authorities in the countries in which we or our collaborators and distributors wish to test, manufacture or market our products.
 For instance, the FDA will regulate the product in the U.S. and equivalent authorities, such as the EMA, will regulate in Europe.
-Regulatory approval by these authorities will be subject to the evaluation of data relating to the quality, efficacy and safety of the product for its proposed use, and there can be no assurance that the regulatory authorities will find our data sufficient to support product approval of VAL-083.
+Regulatory approval by these authorities will be subject to the evaluation of data relating to the quality, efficacy and safety of the product for its proposed use, and there can be no assurance that the regulatory authorities will find our data sufficient to support product approval of VAL-083 or any future product candidates.

 The time required to obtain regulatory approval varies between countries.
-In the U.S., for products without "Fast Track" status, it can take up to eighteen (18) months after submission of an application for product approval to receive the FDA's decision.
-Even with Fast Track status, FDA review and decision can take up to twelve (12) months.
-At present, we do not have Fast Track status for our clinical product candidate, VAL-083.
+The FDA is required to facilitate the development and expedite the review of drugs and biologics that are intended for the treatment of a serious or life-threatening disease or condition and which demonstrate the potential to address unmet medical needs for the condition.
+Filling an unmet medical need is defined as providing a therapy where none exists or providing a therapy that may be potentially better than available therapy.
+Under the fast track program, the sponsor of a new drug or biologic candidate may request the FDA to designate the product for a specific indication as a fast track product concurrent with or after the filing of the IND for the product candidate.
+The FDA must determine if the product candidate qualifies for fast track designation within 60 days after receipt of the sponsor's request.
+In the U.S., for products without "Fast Track" status, it can take over eighteen (18) months after submission of an application for product approval to receive the FDA's decision.
+Even with Fast Track status, FDA review and decision can take over twelve (12) months.
+At present, we do not have Fast Track status for VAL-083.